Tuttotorna/OMNIA/README.md

 OMNIA reduced false accepts from 14 to 7 with no observed increase in false rejects.

-This is the current strongest narrow public claim.
+This is the strongest current narrow public claim.

-It does not prove general support-domain superiority.
-It does prove that, in a focused benchmark, OMNIA added useful review pressure on a real hollow-response failure family.
+It does not prove broad support-domain superiority.
+It does show that, in a focused benchmark, OMNIA added useful review pressure on a real hollow-response failure family.

 For the compact proof, read: